Why can’t you find out everything you need with someone’s social security number?

 How do you represent yourself when you telephone people you interview?

 We never call under a pretext.
-It is often illegal and in our view unethical to pretend to be someone we are not.
+It is often illegal and for attorneys nearly always unethical to pretend to be someone we are not.
 We keep client identities confidential unless the client instructs us otherwise.

 How do you charge?

 We work by the quarter hour to a fixed budget guaranteed in writing.
 We often recommend starting slowly by working in phases: public records first and possible interviewing second.
-Others in our field might propose an expensive approach that includes all steps at once, but our view is that we do a better interview once fully informed by the records and media reports we are able to find in phase one.
+Others in our field might propose an expensive approach that includes all steps at once, but our view is that we do a better interview once fully informed by what we can find in phase one.

 What happens to the results during the case or once the matter is concluded?

 All findings are confidential.
 We never re-sell information gathered to third parties.
-We prefer to work through a lawyer even if our client is not a lawyer, so as to protect our information by attorney-client privilege.
+We prefer to work through a lawyer even if our client is not a lawyer, so as to protect our information by attorney-client privilege and attorney work product.